Kennedy Fried Chicken: The restaurants

-In 2008 one Kennedy Fried Chicken restaurant in Harlem, New York changed its name to "Obama Fried Chicken" in honor of the election of President Barack Obama.
+In 2009 one Kennedy Fried Chicken restaurant in Brooklyn, New York changed its name to "Obama Fried Chicken" in honor of the election of President Barack Obama.

 Legal matters

 The restaurants are traditionally owned and operated mostly by Afghan-Americans but are not formally connected, although their concept, menus and prices are similar.
 The multitude of owners has caused problems for Kentucky Fried Chicken (KFC) in New York; since the 1990s Kentucky Fried Chicken has tried to enforce trademark rights against some of the Kennedy Fried Chicken restaurants, many of which used the initials "KFC", and have been known to decorate their restaurants in red and white colors similar to Kentucky Fried Chicken restaurants.

 Trademark controversy

 In 2005 Abdul Haye, an Afghan immigrant since 1989 and a resident of Whitestone, Queens in New York City, registered Kennedy Fried Chicken as a trademark.
 He has been attempting to enforce the trademark against other restaurants with mixed results.